skysheng7/competition_dominance_analysis/data/README.md

 ## Dataset Specific Information for: `results/double_bin_detection_list.rda`
 **Description:** This dataset encapsulates information regarding cases where a cow's presence is detected simultaneously in two bins.
-Such occurrences can be indicative of potential sensor or data logging errors.
+Such occurrences can be indicative of potential sensor or data logging errors, specifically malfunctioning of certain Insentec bins.
 The dataset provides detailed insights on each detection instance, including the cow's ID, bin details, and associated timestamps.

 **Number of Variables:** 10